 The National Geographic Institute (NGI) is a B-type semi-governmental organisation under the supervision of the Minister of Defence.
 The NGI positions itself more and more as the information broker and authentic source of geographical information, while it makes sure the public data created by the federal administration are readily accessible to the outside world.
 The NGI has already cooperated successfully for the integration of other public federal authentic sources in the framework of the INSPIRE Directive.

 The ITS Steering Committee includes the federal and regional bodies involved in the implementation of intelligent transport systems.
 As competences related to ITS are split up between regional and federal authorities, the ITS steering committee takes care of coordination and cooperation.
-Concerning this national access point, the authorities involved are notably:
+Concerning the NAP ITS, the authorities involved are notably: